Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which B&B Italia sofa felt best for long laptop sessions?

 Charles and B&B Atoll Soft handled upright sitting best.
-They kept my hips steadier and made it easier to maintain a comfortable lumbar curve during longer work blocks.
+In our testing, both kept the hips steadier and made longer work blocks easier.

 Which model is most “nap friendly” without constant pillow adjustment?

-Camaleonda and Tufty-Time 20 were easiest to nap on.
-The deeper, softer setups made side-lying and full-length stretching feel natural with less pillow fiddling.
+Camaleonda and Tufty-Time 20 were the easiest to nap on.
+Their deeper, softer setups made side-lying and full-length stretching feel natural with less pillow adjustment.

 Which sofa worked best for couples watching movies together?

 Tufty-Time 20 and B&B Atoll Soft worked best for movie nights.
-Two adults could shift positions without constantly battling for the one supportive spot.
+Two adults could shift positions without fighting for the one supportive spot.

 Which one is the easiest to keep looking tidy day-to-day?

-Charles looked the cleanest day to day.
-Its lines still read composed when the cushions are lived-in, while tufted and heavily seamed designs need more routine attention.
+Charles was the easiest to keep looking tidy.
+Its cleaner lines still read composed after normal use, while tufted and heavily seamed designs need more upkeep.

 Which model should smaller living rooms avoid?

-Large Tufty-Time 20 and oversized Camaleonda layouts can overwhelm smaller living rooms quickly; they work best when you have enough floor space to keep walk paths open.
+Large Tufty-Time 20 builds and oversized Camaleonda layouts can overwhelm smaller living rooms quickly; they work best when you have enough floor area to keep walk paths clear.

 Previous post